UNINETTSigma2/documentation/faq/migration2saga.md

 all the versions you would find on Abel (0.1.18, 0.1.19, 1.0, 1.1, 1.2, 1.3.1, 1.4, 1.9).

 We are going to demonstrate how to install version 1.3.1 which is the current default on Abel.

+**Note!
+Installing version 1.3.1 may fail out of the box (as it did for us).
+It works with some changes -- but these changes and particularly their implications are tricky to manage.
+Hence, we're looking for an easier example.
+Feel free to try your favourite software!**

 On a login node, run `screen -S samtools`.
 Then, start an interactive job (see details [above](#interactive-jobs)) with